MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ms.ContentId: 347fa279-d588-4094-90ec-8c2fc241f5b6
-title: Manage Windows Containers with Docker
+title: Manage Windows Server Containers with Docker

-##Manage Windows Containers with Docker
+##Manage Windows Server Containers with Docker

 Windows Server Containers can be managed with native Docker commands.
 While Windows Server Containers are comparable to their Linux counterparts and the management experience with Docker is almost identical, not all Docker commands will be used with Windows Server Containers.